DataDog/integrations-extras/signl4/README.md

 ### Service Checks

-SIGNL4 integration does not include any service checks.
+The SIGNL4 integration does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [SIGNL4 Support][5].